carbon-language/carbon-lang/flang/documentation/ControlFlowGraph.md

 data designators.

 Expression nodes are represented in the compiler in a type-safe manner.
-There is a general `Expression` class template that is parameterized over type classification (e.g., `INTEGER`, `REAL`, &c.) and, for intrinsic types, kind type parameter values.
+There is a distinct class or class template for every category of intrinsic type, templatized over its supported kind type parameter values.

-The `Expression` class template is specialized for each type classification with a representation the admits only the operations that are valid for that type.
+Operands are storage-owning indirections to other instances of `Expression`, instances of constant values, and to representations of data and function references.
-Operands are non-nullable storage-owning indirections to other instances of `Expression`, instances of constant values, and to representations of data and function references.
+These indirections are not nullable apart from the situation in which the operands of an expression are being removed for use elsewhere before the expression is destructed.

 The ranks and the extents of the shapes of the results of expressions are explicit for constant arrays and recoverable by analysis otherwise.